telerik/ajax-docs/controls/navigation/data-binding/binding-to-object-based-data-sources.md

 ## Binding to an object that implements IEnumerable

->note To see this type of data binding in action, please visit the [Hierarchical Data Binding](http://demos.telerik.com/aspnet-ajax/Menu/Examples/Programming/HierarchicalBinding/DefaultCS.aspx)live demo.
+>tip To see this type of data binding in action, please visit the [Hierarchical Data Binding](http://demos.telerik.com/aspnet-ajax/Menu/Examples/Programming/HierarchicalBinding/DefaultCS.aspx)live demo.
 >